allmaps/allmaps/packages/openlayers/README.md

 WarpedMapLayer class.

-This class renders georeferenced maps of a IIIF Georeference Annotation on an OpenLayers map.
+This class renders georeferenced maps from a Georeference Annotation on an OpenLayers map.
 WarpedMapLayer is a subclass of [Layer](https://openlayers.org/en/latest/apidoc/module-ol_layer_Layer-Layer.html).

 #### Parameters